boateng0303/secure-bankapp-devsecops/banking-app-backend/QUICK_START.md

 # Quick Start Guide

-Get your Secure Banking Application up and running in 5 minutes!
+Get your Reuel Banking Application up and running in 5 minutes!

 ## ⚡ Quick Setup